mathieu-couillard/Yokogawa-GS200/README.md

 source.level(0.1) # set the level 0.1 volts or amperes depending on the set function is constant voltage or constant current, respectively.
 ```

-Simple examples code to set to the device to constant current or 150 mA and a protection voltage limit of 1 V.
+Simple examples code to set to the device to constant current of 150 mA and a protection voltage limit of 1 V.

 ```
 addr='TCPIP::192.168.0.125::INSTR'